rotundasoftware/cartero/README.md

 --postProcessor, -p		The name of a post processor module to apply to assets (e.g. uglify js, compress images).

---packageFilter, -pf    Path of JavaScript file that exports a function that transforms package.json
+--packageTransform   	Path of JavaScript file that exports a function that transforms package.json
                         files before they are used.
 The function should be of the signature function( pkgJson, dirPath ) and return the parsed, transformed package.json.
                         This feature can be used to add default values to package.json files or